The Eastbound Strangler site

 Roughly 75 miles away.

-Serial Killer House in Philadelphia, Pennsylvania, United States
+Serial Killer House in Philadelphia, Pennsylvania

 The house where Ted Bundy lived in Pennsylvania